 Definitions

-IRR Base Load = IRR telemetered High Sustained Limit (HSL) at the time of the test.
+IRR Base Load = TGCC as defined in the Protocols.
 The test shall be performed at an output level which is greater than 50% of IRR’s total design output capability.

 Gain MW for 0.1Hz consistent with a selected droop percentage =